Designs with materials from CLIP STUDIO ASSETS

 Steps to follow:

-1. First I create a new layer below the main image where the entire process will be carried out.
+1. First I create a new layer below the main image where the whole process will be done.

-2. With the tool I will select the edge of the figure irregularly.
+2. With the tool I will select the edge of the figure in an irregular way.

-3. Next, I choose a white color and with the paint bucket tool found in the floating menu I paint the selection.
+3. Then, I choose a white color and with the paint bucket tool found in the floating menu I paint the selection.

 TIP: The magic is in making pointed shapes.